 - Now you can start drawing!
-Go box by box, looking very close at what part of the image is intersection each box and at what point.
+Go box by box, looking very closely at what part of the image intersects with each box and at what point.
 For instance, is that line half way through box 1?
 Is that shadow starting at the bottom of row 3 or top of row 4?
 Keep checking yourself to ensure that you are laying out your drawing correctly.

 - Start light and once your piece is laid out, go back and erase your grid lines.
-Then go wild with shading and adding details.
+Then go wild with shading and add detail.

 - Be drawn from a black and white portrait (10 points)